CT THORAX & LOWER NECK

 Pre-requisites

-Best Time to Take the CT Thorax and Lower Neck
+Best Time to Take the CT Scan of the Chest and Neck

 Eligibility

-Procedure for Taking a CT Thorax and Lower Neck
+Procedure for Taking a CT Scan of the Chest and Neck

 Caution Before Taking the Test